Some Sass

 This is where you find the functionality of the language server, organized in classes that inherit from a base LanguageFeature class.

-All features will parse the given document, but parses are cached for performance reasons.
+All features will parse the given document, but parses are cached for performance.
 The flow looks something like this:

 A language feature takes a text document and will try to get a data structure representing the document's Sass semantics such as variables, classes, functions and mixins.